Nikitha2309/Nikitha-Reddy/README.md

  - 😀 I was a STEP Intern at Google worked with Android TV team.
  - 💻 I am a Microsoft Learn Student Ambassador.
- - 👩‍🎓 An Undergrad student at IIT Guwahati majoring in ECE with minor in CSE
+ - 👩‍🎓 An Undergrad student at IIT Guwahati majoring in ECE with minor in CSE.
  - 📌 I have enormous interest in Web Develpoment and Open Source.
  - 🧐 Have a glance of my work [here](https://github.com/Nikitha2309)
- - 💻 Interested in Competitive Coding in C and C++
+ - 💻 Interested in Competitive Coding && Passionate in Web Development.
  - 💬 Let's chat about Technological wonders
+ - 😀 I would love to collaborate for interesting projects.